asagrekin/GamesInOne/reports/Week4Report.md

-# Weekly status reports (Week 3)
+# Weekly status reports (Week 4)
 #
 ## Team Report
 ### Backend:
-Successfully able to get apps to launch using C++.
+Created a system to handle poor user inputs as well as a strong foundation to begin connecting to database and frontend.

-High Level Goal: Anticipating and handling user errors.
-Begin setting up a larger system to function with the database and front end.
+High Level Goal: Begin to have a functioning interaction with the database.
+Storing, deleting, and retrieving games that are within the database.

 ### Frontend:
 Created a simple window that contains a row for a game, containing an image-holder, text-holder, and a button.
 On click, the button will indicate the game is running.